yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/lab/README.md

 ### Assignment 1: Integrate "Real" Data Models
-* Import your data models from your earlier data modeling lab.
+* Import your mongo data models from your earlier data modeling lab.
   * Put them in a `models` folder in your source tree
   * Import them into your `server.js`
   * Wire them into the routes, replacing the in-memory "database"
 * So long as your models obey the interface contract, your API routes should begin working
   * Verify this manually by visiting each of the routes with httpie or postman
-    * get, post, put, delete on /categories and /categories/ID
+    * get, post, put, delete on /categories and /categories/:id
-    * get, post, put, delete on /products and /products/ID
+    * get, post, put, delete on /products and /products/:id
   * Write supergoose tests to verify that your routes are functioning
     * /post saves a new record
     * /get gets all records